 And why you should always have one in your wardrobe, not only for WORKWEAR but for EVENINGWEAR too …

-At Carolina Herrera’s AW18 show, held at MOMA during New York fashion week last night, the classic white shirt was front and centre.
+At Carolina Herrera’s AW18 show, held at MOMA during New York fashion week, the classic white shirt was front and centre.
 It was announced earlier this week that Herrera, founder of the eponymous label, is stepping away from her creative role to instead become the global brand ambassador.
 In her place will be Wes Gordon who has worked closely with the designer as a creative consultant for the past year.

 And what an exit she made after 37 years at the helm of the brand.
 The AW18 collection was an unapologetic tribute to Herrera and her white shirt uniform.
 Opening the show, the white shirt was paired with both black trousers and a black skirt, the designer’s go-to classic workwear outfits.
 The finale was a show-stopping walk with models dressed in pristine white shirts and a rainbow of colourful, full evening skirts belted at the waist, an evening look that has become synonymous with Herrera.